If you’ve got kids, and you don’t have a good fall back recipe for cookies, this Basic Chocolate Chip Cookies is it.

 You can adjust them to your liking in terms of cooking time and in terms of size.
-This particular recipe is right in the middle.
+Five stars for being super delicious!

 Please Note Nutritional information is provided as a guide only and may not be accurate.